Ilana & Romy’s Wedding Cake

 Swiss Meringue Buttercream with Mascarpone

 I made the wedding cake using this lemon pistachio cake recipe.
 The recipe is for a standard three-layer cake of 20 cm diameter (that you can bake together or each layer separately).
 To make the cake in different sizes, you need to calculate the surface of the desired pan and divide it by surface of the standard pan.
 The value you get is the value you use to multiply the amount of ingredients from the standard recipe, to get the desired amount you need for the pan you use.
 I calculated the different sizes for the wedding cake:

-- For a 15 cm diameter cake, multiply the recipe by ½
+- 15 cm diameter cake, multiply the recipe by ½

-- For a 10 cm diameter cake, multiply the recipe by ¼
+- 10 cm diameter cake, multiply the recipe by ¼

-The original plan was to prepare a mascarpone whipped cream to cover the wedding cake, but it wouldn’t have worked for such a big cake that had to stand outside in the heat of August.
+The original plan was to prepare a mascarpone whipped cream to cover the wedding cake, but it wouldn’t have worked for such a big cake that had to stand outside in the heat.
 The choice was between chocolate ganache and buttercream, and after some deliberation, it was decided: buttercream.

 Unlike the American buttercream, Swiss buttercream has less sugar and a smoother texture thanks to meringue added to the cream.
 To reduce the butter flavor even more, I replaced half of the amount of the butter with mascarpone cheese and added lemon juice to compliment the cake.

 I found the recipe for the cream on the very informative blog “Joe Pastry“.
 The recipe shown here is enough to cover a three-layer cake of 20 cm diameter.
 I had to quadruple the amount of the cream to cover the whole wedding cake.
 You can find an explanation on how to get the naked cake effect on this chocolate cake post.

 4 egg whites

 225 g soft butter at room temperature